Bimini Travel Guide

 Bimini has many beautiful beaches on both the North and South Islands.
 We are simply highlighting a few of the popular options.
 Whether it is a quiet, less traveled pocket beach or a vibrant party beach, we invite you to explore and find your favorite spot.

-The beach at Resorts World is available for your enjoyment.
+Paradise beach is located just north of the Beach Club.
+This expansive white sand beach is stunning and a great way to spend the day.
+The beach is part of Resorts World and is available for your enjoyment.
 The amenities at Beach Club 360 can be accessed with the purchase of a day pass as long as Virgin Cruises are not in port.
 There is a lovely Beach Club 360 restaurant.

 Adventures & Things to do